Judge Penalizes St. Francis for Concealing Documents – Ruling Could Strengthen Cases of Victims Suing Hospital for Abuse by Doctor

 The sanctions motion was filed by Bridgeport lawyer Douglas Mahoney of Tremont Sheldon Robinson Mahoney, whose client was allowed to sue under the pseudonym Tim Doe 1.
 Doe was the second Reardon victim to bring a suit against the hospital to trial and won a $2.75 million verdict from a jury on July 8.

 Mahoney claimed after the verdict that the hospital had been improperly withholding internal records.

 The hospital has asserted in court that it responded to all record requests — a legal process known as discovery — in good faith.
 The hospital lawyers said in court that they did not give the victims copies of medical staff bylaws because the victims never asked for them specifically.
 Rather, the hospital said the victims asked for and were given the hospital’s general corporate bylaws.

-Shaban pointed out is his one-page order concerning the bylaws that many of the decisions on what records to provide to the victims were made in January 2010 by the hospital's previous counsel, the Boston-based law firm Bingham and McCutcheon.
+Shaban pointed out in his one-page order concerning the bylaws that many of the decisions on what records to provide to the victims were made in January 2010 by the hospital’s previous counsel, the Boston-based law firm Bingham and McCutcheon.
 The hospital retained the Hartford office of Day Pitney in June 2010.